miracl/maas-sdk-dotnet-core2/README.md

 });
 ```

-`CLIENT_ID` and `CLIENT_SECRET` are obtained from MIRACL server and are unique per application.
+`CLIENT_ID` and `CLIENT_SECRET` are obtained from the MIRACL server and are unique per application.
 The authentication scheme has to be specified to be same as the one set in the `ConfigureServices` method of the application.
 If you need the tokens (access token, id token and refresh token), the `SaveTokens` property has to be set.

 #### Authorization flow

 If the user is not authorized, (s)he should scan the qr code with his/her phone app and authorize on the MIRACL server.
-This could be done as pass the authorize uri to the qr code by `ViewBag.AuthorizationUri = await client.GetAuthorizationRequestUrl(baseUri)` on the server and use it in the client with the following code:
+This could be done as pass the authorize uri to the QR code by `ViewBag.AuthorizationUri = await client.GetAuthorizationRequestUrlAsync(baseUri)` on the server and use it in the client with the following code:

 ```
 <a id="btmpin"></a>